What are the best pistol safes?

 You have to make the best decision for you, but we’ve broken down the key features you’ll want in a good pistol safe, with 6 excellent examples to suit almost anyone.

 Amazon Basics Steel Security Safe Lock Box

-- Steel construction with carpeted floor to protect against scratches and damage; Safe is not...
+- Strong steel construction with carpeted floor to protect against scratches and damage; pry-resistant...